ricardoliuhong/DeepTNR/README.md

-Predicting drug sensitivity with spatial precision across and beyond the tumor-stroma immune interface via deep graph contrastive and transfer learning
+Spatially resolved prediction of drug sensitivity in the tumor microenvironment via deep graph contrastive and transfer learning
 -
 Abstract
 -